-- substantial declines in average selling prices; - the cyclical nature of supply/demand imbalances in the semiconductor industry; - a decline in demand for end-user products (such as PCs) that incorporate our products; and - · excess inventory levels in the channels of distribution, including those of our customers.
+- substantial declines in average selling prices; - the cyclical nature of supply/demand imbalances in the semiconductor industry; - a decline in demand for end-user products (such as PCs) that incorporate our products; and - excess inventory levels in the channels of distribution, including those of our customers.

 Global economic uncertainty and weakness have also impacted the semiconductor market as consumers and businesses have deferred purchases, which negatively impacted demand for our products.
 Our financial performance has been, and may in the future be, negatively affected by these downturns.
-For example, our second quarter revenue was adversely affected, in part, by the overall weakness in the global economy and weaker consumer spending, which impacted sales of our microprocessors for mobile devices to our OEM customers.
-We expect this weaker PC consumer buying environment to continue during the third quarter of 2012.
+For example, revenue in the second and third quarters of 2012 was adversely affected, in part, by the overall weakness in the global economy and weak consumer demand for end-user PC products, which impacted sales.
+We do not expect PC market conditions to improve for at least several quarters.